oxyyx/micro/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+For development;
+1. Make sure you have NodeJS installed on your local system
+2. Install Node/static file dependencies using `npm install` and `bower install`
+3. Make your changes
+4. Start Phoenix as described abovee.

 Ready to run in production?
 Please [check the official Phoenix Framework deployment guides](http://www.phoenixframework.org/docs/deployment).